VictorAlbertos/Jolyglot/README.md

 ## Usage

 ### Instantiate Jolyglot.
-Ask to the client of your library for a concrete implementation of [Jolyglot](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/Jolyglot.java).
+Ask to the client of your library for an implementation of [Jolyglot](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/Jolyglot.java) if your library doesn't need to deal with `generics`.
+Otherwise, ask for an instance of [JolyglotGenerics](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/JolyglotGenerics.java).

 Depending on the provider chosen by your client, the instance of Jolyglot will be created in one of the next ways: